Peter the Great: Reforms

 In 1698, Peter sent a delegation to Malta, under boyar Boris Sheremetev, to observe the training and abilities of the Knights of Malta and their fleet.
 Sheremetev investigated the possibility of future joint ventures with the Knights, including action against the Turks and the possibility of a future Russian naval base.
 On 12 September 1698, Peter officially founded the first Russian Navy base, Taganrog on the Sea of Azov.

 In 1699, Peter changed the date of the celebration of the new year from 1 September to 1 January.
 Traditionally, the years were reckoned from the purported creation of the World, but after Peter's reforms, they were to be counted from the birth of Christ.
 Thus, in the year 7207 of the old Russian calendar, Peter proclaimed that the Julian Calendar was in effect and the year was 1700.
 On the death of Lefort in 1699, Menshikov succeeded him as Peter's prime favourite and confidant.
+Yakov Fyodorovich Dolgorukov also provided critical advice and support to the Tsar throughout his attempts at modernizing Russia.

 In 1700, Peter I prevented the election of a new patriarch and deprived the Russian Church of the opportunity to regain a single spiritual leader.
 Reducing the number of monasteries, he converted all monasteries with less than 30 monks into schools or churches.
 He encouraged the development of private entrepreneurship, but under strict state control.
-He initiated the construction of canals by John Perry and implemented a monetary reform, using the decimal principle as the basis of the monetary system (1698-–1704).
+He initiated the construction of canals by John Perry and implemented a monetary reform, using the decimal principle as the basis of the monetary system (1698–1704).

 Peter attracted many foreign specialists and opened an educational institution for surgery, led by Nicolaas Bidloo.
 In 1701, the Moscow School of Mathematics and Navigation was founded, led by Jacob Bruce; for fifteen years, naval officers, surveyors, engineers, and gunners were educated there.